The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Introduction

 Large-scale quantum computers are expected to have far-reaching influence on the existing cryptographic solutions as reported by the National Institute of Standards and Technology \cite{chen2016report}.
 Table \ref{table:ImpactofQC} summarizes these impacts, indicating that the progress of quantum computation tends to threaten the security of modern cryptosystems.
 Although it has been argued that public-key cryptosystems will only be broken when practical quantum computers have been built for handing thousands quantum bits and can perform thousands of quantum gate operations~\cite{proos2003shor,roetteler2017quantum,gidney2019factor}, it is time for the research community to conceive new cryptosystems, which remain secure in the quantum era.

 Ensuring the privacy and security of our communication in the quantum era is the major task of cryptography.
 There are two different alternative candidate families, namely post-quantum cryptography and quantum cryptography or quantum communication.
 Post-quantum cryptography is also based on solving challenging mathematical problems, but they rely on other problems than the factoring of large numbers.
-Instead, they rely on discrete logarithms \cite{bernstein2009introduction}, on lattice-based cryptography \cite{micciancio2009lattice}, and on code-based cryptography \cite{sendrier2017code}.
+Instead, they rely on hash-based cryptography~\cite{bernstein2009introduction}, on multivariate-quadratic-equations cryptography~\cite{bernstein2009introduction}, on lattice-based cryptography \cite{micciancio2009lattice}, and on code-based cryptography \cite{sendrier2017code}.
 Quantum cryptography or quantum communication is another secure-communication solution that exploits the properties of quantum mechanics itself, which additionally has the capability of detecting eavesdropping.

-\subsection{From quantum key distribution to quantum secure direct communication}
+\subsection{From Quantum Key Distribution to Quantum Secure Direct Communication}

 The roots of quantum cryptography or quantum communication can be traced back to the idea of Wiesner in the late 1960s, who proposed the concept of unforgeable quantum money by relying on quantum physics.
 Similarly to many other radical concepts, he had difficulty in publishing his paper, but finally his much-delayed paper was published in 1983~\cite{wiesner1983conjugate}, where he described how information may be stored and conveyed with the aid of polarized photons.
 In 1984~\cite{bennett1984quantum}, enlightened by Wiesner's idea, Bennett and Brassard discovered that a pair of communicating parties can generate a cryptographic key over an insecure channel by using appropriately polarized single photons~\cite{bennett1992experimental}.
-It is what we know today as the Bennett-Brassard 84 (BB84) quantum key distribution (QKD) protocol, marking the beginning of quantum cryptography.
+It is what we know today as the Bennett-Brassard 1984 (BB84) quantum key distribution (QKD) protocol, marking the beginning of quantum cryptography.
 The security of quantum-domain cryptosystems is based on the laws of quantum mechanics rather than on conceiving mathematically challenging problems, which enables the legitimate communicating parties to have unconditionally secure links.
 As a benefit, communication systems become secure even in the presence of an eavesdropper who has unlimited computational power, which is an explicit benefit of exploiting the laws of physics.